 WASC’s current (2012) Substantive Change Manual may be found at: http://www.wascsenior.org.
 Enter “Substantive Change Manual” in the Search Bar.

-Please contact Undergraduate Studies if you have questions.
+Please contact the Office of Graduate & Undergraduate Programs if you have questions.